Posts in category Other:

 After my old WordPress setup broke one time too many I finally decided to convert the site to something nicer to work with.
 I ended up going with Pelican, which is a static site generator using Python.

 It seems quite basic at first, though I'm sure there are features waiting to be discovered.
 The main advantage is that I no longer need to worry about software updates when not actually changing the site.
-Another is that
+Another is that practically any hosting setup works painlessly.

 Why Windows is a Pain